tendermint/tendermint/test/e2e/README.md

 DEBUG=1 ./build/runner -f networks/ci.toml setup
 ```

+If you set DEBUG to `stop`, the app won't start automatically.
+You'll need to connect to each app (each container) with your debugger
+and start it manually.

-NOTE: Right now, only built-in app is supported (the one using `entrypoint-builtin` script)
+NOTE: Right now, only the built-in app is supported(the one using
+`entrypoint-builtin` script)

 Containers expose DLV on ports starting from 40001 upwards.